GatoGraphQL/GatoGraphQL/docs/DeveloperGuide.md

 **3. Meta**

 Many functionalities depend on post/user/comment/tag meta data (for instance, Recommending a post, Following a user, and many others).
 CMSs supporting meta for these entities will have no issues, but those which do not may not be able to access these functionalities, as in the progressive enhancement situation described above.
+-->
 ### Hooks

-A legacy functionality from WordPress is its [hooks](https://codex.wordpress.org/Plugin_API).
-PoP uses hooks everywhere, through both functions `doAction` and `applyFilters` as defined through interface `HooksAPI`, allowing any piece of code to be overridable by any 3rd party, or be injected extra functionality.
+PoP uses hooks (as pioneered by [WordPress](https://codex.wordpress.org/Plugin_API)) everywhere, through both functions `doAction` and `applyFilters` as defined through interface `HooksAPI`, allowing any piece of code to be overridable by any 3rd party, or be injected extra functionality.
 For WordPress, the implementation of the interface is trivial.
 Other systems can rely on packages to implement this functionality (eg: [this one](https://github.com/tormjens/eventy) or [this one](https://github.com/voku/php-hooks)).

 ### Handlebars